cis-ds/course-site/content/event/build-better-workflow/index.md

 * Identify the importance of preprocessing data sets
 * Introduce the `recipes` package for preprocessing data
+* Utilize `usemodels` to automatically construct code templates for common model types
-* Practice preprocessing data for statistical modeling
+* Construct workflows for machine learning

 ## Before class